Skip to content

 Word form 250 mg per tablet

-In calculations, the fraction format is preferred because it integrates cleanly with dimensional analysis.
+In calculations, fraction format is preferred because it integrates directly into a dimensional analysis chain.

 Ratios in Medication Labels